- Registered/Licensed Occupational Therapist

 Sharon Hicks has provided occupational therapy for people with a variety of life challenges and health conditions; these include chronic and neurologic conditions, visual and sensory challenges, stroke, brain injury and post-concussive syndrome, pain and anxiety.
 She has worked with children on the autism spectrum and those with coordination disorders and developmental delay.

 Sharon is an occupational therapy rehab affiliate of Main Line Health’s Outpatient Network where she has served on Pediatric and Parkinson committees since 2010.
 Sharon also has provided occupational therapy in low vision rehab, preschools, supervised living, and community support venues.

 Sharon was certified as a yoga teacher (400 hours) through Red Mountain Yoga in 2001.
-Since then she has taken several other yoga teacher trainings including Svaroopa® Yoga, Yoga for the Special Child®, Yoga for Kids, and Yoga for Breast Cancer Recovery and Beyond©.
+Since then she has participated in several other yoga teacher training programs including Svaroopa® Yoga, Yoga for the Special Child®, Yoga for Kids, and Yoga for Breast Cancer Recovery and Beyond©.
 Sharon has also studied and practiced Thai Yoga Bodywork.
 She has taught and evolved her gentle yoga style over a period of 17 years.

 Sharon has worked with and learned under five different optometrists with specialties in vision therapy (over a 15 year span starting in 1994) including developmental, neuro-visual and low vision.
 Sharon studied the Bates Method of natural vision improvement and completed a course for vision educators with Dr. Roberto Kaplan in 2001.